open-compass/LawBench/README_EN.md

 </div>
 <h1 align="center">Benchmarking Legal Knowledge of Large Language Models</h1> </center>
 <p align="center">
-   🌐 <a href="https://opencompass.org.cn/" target="_blank">Website</a> • 🤗 <a href="https://huggingface.co/opencompass" target="_blank">Hugging Face</a> • ⏬ <a href="https://github.com/open-compass/LawBench/tree/main/data" target="_blank">Data</a> •   📃 <a href="https://opencompass.org.cn/" target="_blank">Paper</a>
+   🌐 <a href="https://opencompass.org.cn/" target="_blank">Website</a> • 🤗 <a href="https://huggingface.co/opencompass" target="_blank">Hugging Face</a> • ⏬ <a href="https://github.com/open-compass/LawBench/tree/main/data" target="_blank">Data</a> •   📃 <a href="https://arxiv.org/abs/2309.16289" target="_blank">Paper</a>
 </p>

 <p align="center">
     📖 <a href="https://github.com/open-compass/LawBench/blob/main/README.md">   中文</a> | <a href="https://github.com/open-compass/LawBench/blob/main/README_EN.md">English</a>
 </p>

 Large language models (LLMs) have demonstrated strong capabilities in various aspects.
 However, when applying them to the highly-specialized, safe-critical legal domain, it is unclear how much legal knowledge they possess and whether they can reliably perform law-related tasks.
 To address this gap, we propose a comprehensive evaluation benchmark **LawBench**.
+Please refer to our <a href="https://arxiv.org/abs/2309.16289" target="_blank">paper</a> for more details.

 **Tasks in LawBench are based on the law system of China.
 A similar bench based on the American law system is available [here](https://github.com/HazyResearch/legalbench).**